oozcitak/xmlbuilder2/docs/pages/collection-functions.md

 <summary><code><strong>find</strong>(<code>predicate</code>: (node: XMLBuilder, index: number, level: number) => boolean, <code>self</code>?: boolean, <code>recursive</code>?: boolean, <code>thisArg</code>?: any)</code></summary>
 <br/>

-* `predicate` - a predicate function which receives each child node as its first argument, child node index as its second argument and child node level as its third argument and returns a boolean value indicating if the current node is the node sought
+* `predicate` - a function which receives each child node as its first argument, child node index as its second argument and child node level as its third argument and returns a boolean value indicating whether the child node satisfies the predicate
 * `self` - whether to visit the current node along with child nodes (optional)
 * `recursive` - whether to visit all descendant nodes in tree-order or only the immediate child nodes (optional)
 * `thisArg` - value to use as this when executing callback (optional)